Traditionally winter, especially the months of January and February is the time when folks suffer from the "Winter Blues." The holidays are

 over, the beautiful tree and ornaments are packed away.
 When we look outside for beauty, Mother Nature has blanketed the earth with drifts of snow.
 Our feathered friends continue to provide color, so keep feeding them.

 As an avid gardener, I enjoy these months.
-It is a time of planning, doing small in the house gardening projects with useful tools like this, regrouping and studying for the coming growing season.
+It is a time of planning, doing small in the house gardening projects, regrouping and studying for the coming growing season.

 A contractor cannot build without plans and a gardener should have a plan or idea of what they want to accomplish.
 Although each year I keep telling myself that what I have in my head, is what I want in the ground, it doesnít always go that way.
 I now realize that gardening is a never finished thing, it is a constant creative